ulzha/spive/docs/README.md

 Do precompute views, throw hardware at the problem, get UI to [update in split seconds](https://lawsofux.com/doherty-threshold/).
 Key durations guidance, applicable throughout ecosystem: < 400 ms for roundtrip from UI interaction to backend, 5 seconds between status updates, 5 minutes for replay on each instance...

 [Hermeticity](https://testing.googleblog.com/2012/10/hermetic-servers.html).
 Spive app is self-hosting, its code seems self-referential to an extent.
 Astonishingly self-manipulating as a quine it should be _not_.
-In the same way that a never-halting program tends to be of diminished usefulness in practice — and same can be said of a program whose halting is _unclear_ — we do not want to contort Spīve architecture into a platform that readily mangles itself out in the field — nor one that is _prone to_ mangling itself if a user happens to click the wrong button.
+We do not want to contort Spīve into a platform that readily mangles itself out in the field — nor one that is _prone to_ mangling itself if a user happens to click the wrong button.

 A [TODO list](TODO.md) full of wishes.